KTC96/Echoes-Of-The-Exclusion/README.md

 Echoes Of The Exclusion is an interactive text based adventure game.
 You can read more about the general theme on [Wikipedia](https://en.wikipedia.org/wiki/Text-based_game)
 This game is based on surviving the Exclusion zone, based on Chernobyl.
 The player enters their name and they can then choose which direction to travel by inputting N, E, S or W (North, East, South, West).
 This takes the player to a new area which they can explore.
 They are given either multiple options which can be selected by inputting 1, 2 or 3 or head back to the previous location by entering the character displayed.
 There are also Yes/ No options which are decided by entering either Y or N.

-There are different ways to win the game and different ways to lose, depending on the players memory, luck and skills.
+There are different ways to win and lose, depending on the players memory, luck and skills.

 ## Features